rdf-elixir/rdf-ex/README.md

 - a description DSL resembling Turtle in Elixir
 - implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats; [JSON-LD] and [RDF-XML] are available with the separate [JSON-LD.ex] and [RDF-XML.ex] packages
 - validate data against [ShEx] schemas via the [ShEx.ex] package
+- map the RDF data structures to Elixir structs and back with [Grax]

 ## Contributing